rawgraphs/rawgraphs-paired-barchart/README.md

 #### Dataset

-Load the dataset you can find at [this link](https://raw.githubusercontent.com/rawgraphs/rawgraphs-paired-barchart/master/example/datasets/population_2019.csv).
+In [RAWgraphs interface](https://app.rawgraphs.io/), load the dataset you can find at [this link](https://raw.githubusercontent.com/rawgraphs/rawgraphs-paired-barchart/master/example/datasets/population_2019.csv).
+You can download it and upload in RAWGraphs interface, or load it derecly in RAWGraphs using the `from URL`section in the interface.

 The dataset contains three columns: the age group, number of male people, and number of female people for that age group.

 #### Chart Selection